jz709u/CurrencyConverter/README.md

 Currency App to see the latest Conversion rates between your favorite currency and the world's currencies!

-> iOS 14 and greater is only supported for now.

 ## Functional Goals

  1. Exchange rates API: https://currencylayer.com/documentation